kuldeeptandon18/CareerFoundry/README.md

  1. master argument will be local for local mode and yarn for hadoop cluster mode
  2. appName is optional
- 3. inputLocation for task 2 will be output directory of task1

 ### ` Files:`